Givin' Me a Rush

 "Givin' Me a Rush", also called "Give Me a Rush", is a song recorded by Tyra B. for her project Past Due, which was never released as an album.
 The song peaked at number 36 on Billboard magazine's Hot R&B/Hip-Hop Songs.
 It contains vocal interpolations of Michael Jackson's "Human Nature", and Paula Abdul's "Rush Rush".

-The music video for the single premiered on December 11, 2007.
+The music video for the single premiered on December 5, 2007.
+As of September 2024, the music video on YouTube has over 7.5 Million views.